cjeffr/meow-tsunami/README.md

 # README #

-Code to calculate tsunami amplitude off the coast of Cascadia based on GNSS slip measurements.
+Code to calculate tsunami amplitude based on GNSS slip measurements.

 ### What is this repository for? ###